-Home / Palo Alto Unified School District and Yubico Pilot
+Palo Alto Unified School District and YubiKey Pilot

-Two factor authentication means that you log in using a second factor — besides using a username and password, you use something you have.
+Two-factor (or second factor) authentication means that you log in to your account using a second factor — besides using a username and password, you use something you have.
 In this case, the something you have is a YubiKey.

 What are YubiKeys?

-A YubiKey is a small hardware device that gives you that two-factor authentication with a simple touch of a button.
-While it is inserted into a USB port on your computer, it is not like a USB drive (where you can copy data onto it).
-They are also almost crush-proof, and waterproof (ask us about SCUBA diving, snow banks, and dogs!).
-While most YubiKeys can support multiple protocols, this pilot uses FIDO U2F, co-developed by Yubico and Google.
-The U2F-certified YubiKey is completely secure and is meant to protect your security and privacy.
+A YubiKey is a small hardware device that gives you two-factor authentication with a simple touch of a button.
+Yubikeys are crush-resistant and waterproof.
+While most YubiKeys can support multiple protocols, this pilot uses FIDO U2F, a technology standard co-developed by Yubico and Google.
+The U2F-certified YubiKey is designed to protect your security and privacy.

 What types of YubiKeys will I receive?

 You will receive two YubiKeys, one to be used as your primary YubiKey and one to be used as a backup.
-The type of YubiKeys you receive depends on your role at the School District: if you are in IT, or if you are in technical ed, a teacher, or a student.
-These pictures tell the story:
+The type of YubiKeys you receive depends on your role in the School District: IT, technical educator, teacher, or parent/guardian.
+Here are images and descriptions of the YubiKeys for this project.

-This is the primary YubiKey for IT staff, technical ed, and teachers who are not using the YubiKey NEO.
-This will be the primary YubiKey for students.
-In addition, this will be the backup YubiKey for students.
-Two versions, that can be plugged into USB-A or USB-C ports.
+This is the primary YubiKey for IT staff, technical educators, and teachers who are not using the YubiKey NEO.
+There are two versions of this key that can be plugged into USB-A or USB-C ports.

-This will be the primary YubiKey for those IT staff, technical ed, and teachers who have Android phones and have requested this device.
+This is the primary YubiKey for those IT staff, technical educators, and teachers who have Android phones and have requested this device.
 This YubiKey does not work with iPhones.

 How Do I Use My New YubiKey?

-For the larger YubiKey, this will be the green “circle” or the “WiFi” symbol on the YubiKey.
+- For the larger YubiKey (keychain model), this will be the green “circle” or the “WiFi” symbol on the YubiKey.

-For the smaller YubiKey, this will be a little green light on the side of the YubiKey or the gold contacts for the USB-C connector [For PAUSD staff only]
+- For the smaller YubiKey (nano), this will be a little green light on the side of the YubiKey or the gold contacts for the USB-C connector [For PAUSD staff only]